-This is a serious issue, and while not all kids will require treatment for TMJ/TMD, you should definitely see a dentist like Dr. Belgrade if you think your child may have TMD or any other issues with their jaw.
+This is a serious issue, and while not all kids will require treatment for TMJ/TMD, you should definitely see a dentist like Dr. Belgrade and Dr. Dikla Chazbani if you think your child may have TMD or any other issues with their jaw.
 Read on to learn more about this condition, how to recognize it, and your child’s options for treatment.

 What Is TMD?
 Understanding the Basics

 Temporomandibular joint disorder, often called TMJ or TMD for short, is a condition that affects the small, delicate joints that connect the jaw to the skull.
 These joints are located just below the ears.